 - 2002-2013, there were 6668 opioid-related deaths in Washington State

-- In 2013, 15,042 Washington residents were prescribed buprenorphine for the treatment of opioid addiction
+- In 2013, 15,042 Washington residents have prescribed buprenorphine for the treatment of opioid addiction

 According to the substance abuse and mental health services administration, approximately 1 in every 10 Americans age 12 or older is addicted to alcohol or drugs.
 Applying that estimate to Washington State means that there are potentially over 670,000 people with a substance abuse disorder.